solid/specification/CONTRIBUTING.md

 ### Versioned technical report

-The PR for a versioned technical report must include two HTML documents:
+The PR for a versioned technical report MUST include two HTML documents:

 1. "Latest version" of the TR under the root (`/`) directory.
 2. "This version" (also known as the persistent version) of the TR under